pelagia123/todo-list-tutorial/observable-gallery/display-uploaded-photos.md

 <div *ngFor="let photo of photosList$ | async" class="photo">…
 ```

 Great!
-We’re uploading photos to gallery, displaying all of them and opening active photo still works, like it did.
-Altough, if you’ve tried to click on newly uploaded photos, you’ve probably noticed, they do not zoom properly.
+We're uploading photos to gallery, displaying all of them and opening active photo still works, like it did.
+Although, if you've tried to click on newly uploaded photos, you've probably noticed, they don't zoom properly.

 ## Control your subscriptions